What is Indemnification Clause? How to Implement it?

 Whichever indemnification clause you choose, you must draft it carefully to ensure it’s fully enforceable.

-What Terms Do Indemnification Clauses Include?
+What Standard Terms Do Indemnification Clauses Include?

 - Indemnification Event — What situation will trigger the indemnification obligation?